 Once you’ve sent the message, your job is to let go.
 This is the hardest part.

-- Do Not Double-Text: Sending a “?” or “Did you get my message?” completely undoes the “no-pressure” gift of your apology.
+- Do Not Double-Text: Sending a “?” or “Did you get my message?” completely undoes the no-pressure gift of your apology.

 - Live Your Life: The best way to show your apology is sincere is to demonstrate change.
 Focus on your growth.
 Let them see, from a distance, that you’re working on the very things you apologized for.
+Our guide on self-improvement after a breakup is the perfect next step here.

 - Let Them Come to You: A genuine apology can be a powerful seed.
 But you have to give it time and space to grow.
 If they are ready to talk, they will reach out.
 Your silence after the apology gives them the safety to do so.

-Remember, this process is about closing a painful chapter with integrity.
+Remember — this process is about closing a painful chapter with integrity.
 It’s about cleaning up your side of the street so you can move forward, whether that’s together or apart, with a clear conscience and newfound self-respect.

 Frequently Asked Questions (FAQ)

-Q: How long after a breakup should I apologize?
+How long after a breakup should I apologize?